-In order to achieve environmental and social improvements in the cultivation of soy in places like South America minimum standards, such as ProTerra and RTRS, are an important step.
+In order to achieve environmental and social improvements in the cultivation of soy minimum standards, such as ProTerra, RTRS or Danube Soya, are an important step.
 Thanks to controls the standards ensure compliance with the law.
 The common thread of these standards is that they ensure responsible soy production.
-ProTerra and RTRS meet the following (GMO-free) criteria: